panva/jose/docs/jwks/local/functions/createLocalJWKSet.md

 ▸ **createLocalJWKSet**(`jwks`): [`LocalJWKSet`](../interfaces/LocalJWKSet.md)

-Returns a function that resolves a JWS JOSE Header to a public key object from a locally stored, or otherwise available, JSON Web Key Set.
-Selection respects the header's "alg" (Algorithm) and "kid" (Key ID) as well as the JWK's "use" (Public Key Use) and "key_ops" (Key Operations).
+Creates a resolver for a locally available JSON Web Key Set.

+Selection uses the header's "alg" (Algorithm) and "kid" (Key ID), and respects the JWK's "use" (Public Key Use) and "key_ops" (Key Operations).
+Exactly one key must match.
-Exactly one key must match; if multiple keys match, the thrown `JWKSMultipleMatchingKeys` can be iterated.

-It uses the "alg" (JWS Algorithm) Header Parameter to determine the right JWK "kty" (Key Type), then proceeds to match the JWK "kid" (Key ID) with one found in the JWS Header Parameters (if there is one) while also respecting the JWK "use" (Public Key Use) and JWK "key_ops" (Key Operations) Parameters (if they are present on the JWK).

 Only a single public key must match the selection process.
 As shown in the example below when multiple keys get matched it is possible to opt-in to iterate over the matched keys and attempt